-In this article you will find some information that will help you to master the ABS
+In this article you will learn some information to help you master ABS

 Note: This article contains advanced information regarding ABS.
 The default settings for our BCN3D ABS have been tailored for good quality and reliable results, and are fully tested by our laboratory.
 These tips complement those settings to ensure the best quality in printing with ABS.